ccp84/c25k/README.md

     </div>
 </div>
 ```
-This view uses the generic create view, and rather than displaying user as a field, adds the currently logged in user when the form is returned to create the foreign key link between Profile and User tables.
+This view uses the generic create view, and rather than displaying user as a field, adds the currently logged-in user when the form is returned to create the foreign key link between Profile and User tables.
 ```python
 class ProfileCreate(SuccessMessageMixin, LoginRequiredMixin, CreateView):
     model = Profile